 Many CIOs prefer to keep their companies’ data relatively nearby, and some of them will only work with companies that house data domestically.
 That is often difficult for large companies with offices in multiple locations, so it’s important to look at what you’re using your data for to decide where it should (legally) be stored.

-Businesses have access to more data than ever, but storing it can be tricky.
-While some businesses choose to only store their data on local servers, using a hybrid approach (using both bare metal servers as well as cloud services) can provide a more flexible option for storing data.
+Businesses have access to more data than ever but storing it can be tricky.
+While some businesses choose to only store their data on local servers, using a hybrid approach (using both dedicated servers as well as cloud services) can provide a more flexible option for storing data.

 When you’re not sure where to host data, a cloud platform is a great way to minimize uncertainty.
 A hybrid cloud portfolio can support locally hosted options in either the UK or elsewhere in the EU, and cost-effective cloud options will help mitigate the risks associated with long-term investments or expensive migrations.

 Global adoption of cloud is likely to increase.
-In particular, companies can expect the demand for cloud computing to continue to rise in a post-Brexit Europe.
-In the UK, Brexit will likely give a push for more locally stored privacy data.
+Companies can expect the demand for cloud computing to continue to rise in a post-Brexit and post-COVID Europe.

-Cloud technology has advanced greatly and now it is actually more secure and reliable than traditional on premise solutions.
-In fact, 64 percent of enterprises report that the cloud is more secure than their previous legacy systems, and 90 percent of businesses in the USA are currently utilizing a (hybrid) cloud infrastructure.
+Cloud technology has advanced greatly and now it is actually more secure and reliable than traditional on-premise solutions.
+In fact, 64% of enterprises report that the cloud is more secure than their previous legacy systems, and 90% of businesses in the USA are currently utilizing a hybrid cloud infrastructure.